-State water contractors have an option to return unused water supplies.
+State Water Contractors have an option to return unused water supplies.
 These unused supplies are then made available through the Turnback Pool and can be purchased by other contractors.
-Turnback Pool supplies have ranged from 0 to 282,000 AFY but historically, these supplies are not frequently available.
+Turnback Pool supplies have ranged from 0 to 282,000 acre feet annually but historically, these supplies are not frequently available.